On this page you will find how to exchange money and open a bank account.

 Down below, you can find information concerning living allowance for refugees from Ukraine.

-Please note that local authorities may pay out part of the living allowance in kind, for example if meals are offered at shelter locations.
+Municipalities may pay out part of the living allowance in kind, for example if meals are offered at shelter locations.
 As a result, it is possible that refugees in some municipalities receive (much) less living allowance.
 See among others the Parliamentary Letter of 30 March and article 6 and following of the Regulation on the Reception of Displaced Persons in Ukraine (ROO).

-Living allowance and work
+Living allowance & work

 Moving & living allowance